 Some tours you might consider are as follows:

 - A full day tour of the Game of Thrones filming locations south of Belfast, including Castle Ward, Tollymore Forest Park and more.
 You’ll may also meet some real life dire wolves!
-This is a similar version of that tour.

 - This full day tour of some of the Game of Thrones filming locations north of Belfast, including the Dark Hedges and Cushenden Caves.
 Also includes the Carrick-a-rede rope bridge, Carrickfergus Castle, and the Giant’s Causeway.